carloluisito/QuickSetup.Swagger/README.md

 "Description": "YOUR_DOCUMENT_DESCRIPTION",
 "ContactName": "YOUR_NAME",
 "ContactEmail": "your_email@domain.com",
-"AuthorizationType":  "Bearer" //Can be Basic or Bearer }
+"AuthorizationType":  "Bearer" //Can be Basic or Bearertest }
 ```
 - Startup.cs